The Columbus Campus is closed: More

 Columbus, Ohio 43212

-Jonathan Packer (Professor)
+Jonathan Packer (EMS Program Coordinator/Professor)

 Jon has worked in the public safety field since 1977.
 He is a former police officer who achieved the ranks of detective and sergeant.
 While working as a police officer Jon discovered his love for EMS.
 He became an EMT in 1979 and a paramedic in 1983.
 In 1987 Jon left full time law enforcement to work full time in EMS.
 He has an Associate Degree in Emergency Medical Services from Columbus State and a Bachelor of Science in Public Safety Management from Franklin University.
 Jon teaches EMT-Basic, EMS Systems, Disaster Aid, and Public Safety Service Instructor training.
 He is the Training Center Coordinator for Columbus States CPR and ACLS programs and is an instructor in the basic police academy

-Scott Gano ( Faculty)
+Scott Gano (Associate Professor)

 Scott graduated from The Ohio State University in 1994 with a Bachelor of Science in Human Nutrition.
 He attained his Paramedic Certificate from Columbus State Community College in 1996.
 Scott also attained his Certified Flight Paramedic status in 2005.
 He has worked in EMS since 1995 in the General Transport, ER, 911, and Critical Care Transport Services.
 Scott has worked for Columbus State Community College since 2000 and served Delaware County as a Lieutenant before accepting a full time position with the college.
 Scott is the lead paramedic instructor with Delaware County EMS, a Flight Paramedic with Med Flight.
 As of Autumn 2010 Scott is a full time faculty member with the EMS Technology.